|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In common with all other individuals in Ontario, BUSU Members enjoy rights under both the Ontario Human Rights Code and the Canadian Charter of Rights and Freedoms.
 That enjoyment is subject to such limits contained therein.
 In the latter case, it should be noted that the Charter of Rights and Freedoms guarantees the rights and freedoms set out therein, but such rights are subject to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.
 Such reasonable limits may include legal rights of property owners or rights of individuals to peaceful enjoyment of premises.
 The extent of a right or a freedom may reasonably vary with the circumstances so that an exercise of a right which may be appropriate in a public place may not be appropriate in an educational institution.

-The Code prohibits “creating a condition that endangers the health, safety or wellbeing or any person” and also prohibits:
+The Code of Conduct prohibits “creating a condition that endangers the health, safety or wellbeing of any person” and also prohibits:

 Disruption or obstruction, by action, threat, written material, or by any means whatsoever, of any BUSU activities, or other authorized activities on or in the facilities of BUSU; preventing any person from carrying on his or her legitimate activities, whether or not it involves speaking or associating with others.